-- 5 (1) An individual must not perform regulated work unless the individual - (a) holds a valid certificate of qualification issued under this regulation, - (b) performs regulated work in accordance with section 5 of the Safety Standards General Regulation, - (c) is specifically authorized in this regulation, or - (d) has been exempted from any specified authorization requirement under this regulation. - (2) An individual must not perform maintenance and repairs on a refrigeration plant unless the individual - (a) holds a fourth class power engineer's certificate of qualification or higher, or - (b) is a refrigeration mechanic. - (3) An individual must not do pressure welding relating to regulated work under this regulation unless the individual holds a pressure welder's certificate of qualification.
+- 5 (1) An individual must not perform regulated work unless the individual - (a) holds a valid certificate of qualification issued under this regulation, - (b) performs regulated work in accordance with section 5 of the Safety Standards General Regulation, - (c) is specifically authorized in this regulation, or

+- (d) has been exempted from any specified authorization requirement under this regulation. - (2) An individual must not perform maintenance and repairs on a refrigeration plant unless the individual - (a) holds a fourth class power engineer's certificate of qualification or higher, or - (b) is a refrigeration mechanic. - (3) An individual must not do pressure welding relating to regulated products under this regulation - (a) unless the individual holds a pressure welder's certificate of qualification, and - (b) except in accordance with CSA B51. - (4) An individual must not do brazing relating to regulated products under this regulation except in accordance with CSA B51.